Letters from Indochina (Part 1)

 Letters from Indochina (Part 2)

 I’m still recovering from jet lag and kept waking up after 1 a.m.
-Eventually, I gave in and dragged myself out of bed around 5 to take a stroll through the neighborhood.
+Eventually, I gave in and dragged myself out of bed around five to take a stroll around the neighborhood.
 Surprisingly, I wasn’t the only one up.
-By 6, the city was already humming — street vendors were setting up, people were out on motorbikes, and the day was clearly underway.
+By six, the city was already humming: street vendors were setting up, people were out on motorbikes, and the day was clearly underway.

 Continue Reading